-Import and export one or more 3D animated cameras, reference solids and null/dummy from and to After Effects composition.
+Import and export one or more 3D animated cameras, reference solids and nulls from and to After Effects composition.

 - Create a new Composition with the correct size and fps of camera rendering

 - 3D animated standard camera free and target (at the moment Physical Camera is not supported)